Serjge/currency_converter/README.md

 - #### React-router-dom
 - #### Styled-components

-You can view the project at the link: [Calculator constructor](https://serjge.github.io/currency_converter/)
+You can view the project at the link: [Currency converter](https://serjge.github.io/currency_converter/)

 Or clone the repository and install the packages with the command